FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 But [that is exactly what happened](https://www.wired.com/story/the-time-tim-cook-stood-his-ground-against-fbi/) a couple of years ago during the investigation into the shootings in San Bernadino, CA. Essentially, the FBI needed to get into the iphone of one of the suspects and pressured Apple to do so.
 Apple refused and the FBI became frustrated.
 Eventually they were able to get into the phone, but due to the strong encryption on the iphone itself, we can see how this created a problem in the first place.
 Nonetheless it proved that encryption works.

 Trying to break various encryption protocols takes a lot of knowledge, time and persistance, but there are people who have proven it possible.
 The good news for us is that most high level encryption standards are still relatively safe.
 But remember, it's all about how you use encryption.
 If keys are improperly placed, key length is too short, or various other parts of the implementation are flawed, encryption will not help in trying to keep data private.
+We'll have to see in time if current encryption standards phase out and become less secure, but for now this is what we have going for us.
+Stay safe out there.

+Thank you for reading!